top of page

 Undoubtedly, your farm will cost you more than you had planned and will take longer to be profitable than you planned.
 Consider this a given.

 New farmers often start under-capitalized, assuming they will make a profit in their early years.
 Or, they don’t fully comprehend that profit in farming is usually limited to short periods in the year when they have a harvest.
 For the rest of the year, they will most likely be working with negative cash flow.
 Starting a successful new farm with capital will help you survive the rough patches that are bound to come.
+How much does it cost to start a new farm?
+That answer depends on what you're raising or growing.

 New farmers must be adequately capitalized to survive those early years.
 After all, the power bill still needs to be paid every month, even if you won’t turn a profit until September!
 Alternatives for low-interest farm credit include special loan programs, like the Farm Services Agency Beginning Farmers and Ranchers Loans.